“Cancers of the skin (most of which are

 What may cause skin cancer?

 In How Does the Sun and UV Cause Cancer?
-How Can UV Cause Skin Cancer?
+How Does UV Cause Skin Cancer?
 Cancer Research UK elaborate on:

 “Too much UV radiation from the sun or sunbeds can damage the DNA in our skin cells.
 DNA tells our cells how to function.
-If enough DNA damage builds up over time, it can cause cells to start growing out of control, which can lead to skin cancer”.10
+If enough DNA damage builds up over time, it can cause cells to grow out of control, which can lead to skin cancer”.10

 Early Detection